----

 Kathy Ging, Real Estate Broker, phone 1-800-944-0130 or 541 342-8461

-Kathy Ging, M.A., G.R.I, a full-time Realtor for 21 years, can be contacted at
+a full-time Realtor for 24 years,

-• 541-342-8461 (home offlce)
+541-342-8461 (home offlce)

-Kathy Ging has a Master's in English from the University of North Carolina at Chapel Hill and has lived in Oregon for 32 years being originally from Pennsylvania and later from San Francisco.
-She has been a promoter of energy efficiency, ecological business practices and renewable energy sources for three decades.
+Kathy Ging has a Master's degree in English from the University of North Carolina at Chapel Hill and has lived in Oregon for 35 years.
+Originally from Pennsylvania and later from San Francisco, she has studied and traveled extensively to become acquainted with other cultures.

-Kathy directed or co-coordinated 18 renewable energy events in Oregon including the First Southern Oregon Energy Fair, Visions for Humanity in Ashland, Rogue Inventors Days, seven mini fairs, Oregon Energy Round up at the State Fair 1982-84 and Energy Independence Days in Eugene and Springfield.
-She catalyzed the addition of Energy Park to the Oregon Country Fair in 1982 (formerly Oregon Energy Horizons).
+Kathy directed or co-coordinated 21 renewable energy events in Oregon including the First Southern Oregon Energy Fair, Visions for Humanity in Ashland, Rogue Inventors Days, seven mini- fairs, Oregon Energy Round-Up at the State Fair 1981-83 and Energy Independence Days in Eugene and Springfield.

-She was on the Technical Advisory Committee of Eugene Mayor's Sustainable Business Initiative, on the Statewide Green Building Committee and a panelist at one of the EcoDesign and Arts Conferences at the University of Oregon.
-In the early 80s she was on the grant giving committee of the Federal Region X Small Scale Appropriate Technology Small Grant Program.
+She was on the Technical Advisory Committee of the Eugene Mayor's Sustainable Business Initiative, on the Statewide Green Building Committee and a panelist at HOPES, an EcoDesign and Arts Conference at the University of Oregon.

 In 1981, Kathy lobbied the EWEB board to assign staff time to research solar electric power (PVs); EWEB did fund a part time position that year.
 She also co-sponsored the first local all day photovoltaic seminar with former EWEB Commissioner Jack Craig.

-In December, 2006, Kathy testified to the EWEB Board that they should consider researching the idea of becoming a distributed utility where power is produced on rooftops, in yards and in neighborhoods (see Rocky Mountain Institute's book, Small Is Profitable: The Hidden Economic Benefits of Making Electrical Resources the Right Size; SmallIsProfitable.org Kathy owns this book written in 2002 as does one EWEB staff member.)
+In December, 2006, Kathy testified to the EWEB Board that they should consider researching the idea of becoming a distributed utility where power is produced on rooftops, in yards and in neighborhoods (see Rocky Mountain Institute's book, Small Is Profitable: The Hidden Economic Benefits of Making Electrical Resources the Right Size; SmallIsProfitable.org

 In 1997, Kathy won the First Citizen Activist of the Year Award from Friends of Eugene for exceptional community service and in the year 2000 she was chosen as one of 15 socially responsible business persons featured in Co-op America's yearly publication.

 In the 70s she founded the Community Skills Bank and co-founded SUNERGI (Southern Oregon New Energy Institute) and was later secretary of the statewide Oregon Campaign for Public Power.
-She also worked on the Lane County political scene to energize Emerald People's Utility District doing extensive door to door work around the county and phone banking.
+She also worked on the Lane County political scene to energize Emerald People's Utility District doing extensive door-to-door work around the county and phone banking.

 Contact the webMaster...